-Based on thethis forecast of revenue and expenses, the IPA projects that sufficient funding will be available to support both the proposals contained in this Plan, and similar levels of program activity and procurements for the balance of the decade.
-However, the IPA-but projects a shortfall beginning in 2030.
-Future However, future budget impacts carry significant uncertainty due toflowing from unknowns including the impact of changes in REC Prices adopted in this or future Long-Term Plans, actual REC prices paid from indexed REC contracts, changes in utility loads (and thus RPS collections), and the impact of the Large Customer Self-Direct Program.
+Based on the forecast of revenue and expenses, the IPA projects sufficient funding will be available to support the proposals contained in this Plan, similar levels of program activity and procurements for the balance of the decade.
+However, the IPA projects a shortfall beginning in the 2029-2030 delivery year.
+Future budget impacts carry significant uncertainty due to unknowns including the impact of changes in REC Prices adopted in this or future Long-Term Plans, actual REC prices paid from indexed REC contracts, changes in utility loads (and thus RPS collections), and the impact of the Large Customer Self-Direct Program.